Children's Comprehensive Bible Question Quiz

 -

-What was his name after he converted?
+What was Saul's name changed to after he converted?

 a.
 Mark.